ASCII-Mentorships/Natural-Deduction-Proof-Checker/README.md

     - Build the **Scanner** using SLY.
     - Define the Context-free **Grammar**, the set of instructions that help in building the AST.
     - Design the **Validation Logic**- need to check if each step of the proof is inferred correctly using the appropriate inference rules and valid referenced expressions.
     - Build the **Parser** based on the CFG and validation-logic using SLY.

-        (Each step will be verified in the parser just as the statement is parsed.)
+(Each step will be verified in the parser just as the statement is parsed)
 - Incorporate proofs and rules with **Quantifiers**.
 - Incoporate **Generic Inferences** - create something like a library that stores snippets of proofs of commonly used derivations for added convenience in terms of removed redundancy, increased readability and improved efficiency of writing a proof.